sheki/talks/gophercon_2015_notes.md

 Actually we started with a new service parse hosting.
 It was a new product, it needed to do things which ruby was not particularly good with -> quick restarts.
 So we decided to give Go a try.
 * this was a great success we built a reliable service in quick time.
 * we next went after our PPNS service.
-This is a service which opens a lot of network connections to push providers like Apple and Google.
+This is a service which opens a lot of network connections to mobile devices out in there.
 Our event-machine based ruby service was breaking at the seams.
 We rewrote this in go and very happy with the reliability and uptime.
+The number of connections per node went up from 250K in ruby to 1.5m in go.
+All these tests were great for us to gain confidence in go.
 * This convinced us that our biggest beast the API server should be in go and we earnestly started rewriting our stack.

 #rewrite contd.